Freelancing & The Design Business

 1. Startup Disruptors

 Lean startups take on established giants through agility and clever disruption of the status quo.
-Think of Uber upending the taxi business or Airbnb transforming holiday rentals.
+Think of Uber upending the taxi industry or Airbnb transforming the holiday rental market.
 These bold upstarts often deploy mobile, social, or cloud technology to create disruptive business models.

 2. Big Tech Disruptors

 Platforms like Amazon, Apple, Microsoft, and Google leverage scale and cutting-edge innovation to expand ecosystems and penetrate new sectors.
 Their vast data troves and AI capabilities fuel relentless disruption.
-Who would have thought Apple could disrupt watches or Amazon could dominate grocery retail?
+Who would have thought that Apple could disrupt the watch market or that Amazon could dominate grocery retail?

 3. Visionary Founders